powergun/hsFP/monadtransformer/README.md

 **base monad** is the other monad (e.g. IO in MaybeT IO stack) on which the transformer is applied

+Since the `bind operator >>=` and `return` for the transformer mirror the semantics of the precursor monad, a `do block` of type `ReaderT Env IO String` will, from the outside, look a lot like a do block of the Reader monad, except that `IO` actions become trivial to embed by using lift

+In general, there is no magic formula to create a transformer version of a monad; the form of each transformer depends on what makes sens in the context of its non-transformer type

+## Lifting

+`liftM`, applies a function (a -> b) to a value within a monad m, we can also look at it as a **function of just one argument**

+`liftM :: Monad m => (a -> b) -> (m a -> m b)`

+liftM converts a plain function into one that acts within m

+allows us to apply a plain function to a monadic value

+lift function plays an analogous role when working with monad transformers.
+It brings (aka promotes) base monad computations to the combined monad.
+By doing so, it allows us to easily insert base monad computations as part of a large computation in the combined monad.

 ## Simple Transformer

 [SimpleTransformer (haskell cookbook)](src/SimpleTransformer)